Where the children of the Nativity! are now BGT finalists and flirt with the Hollywood star - ExBulletin

 The young actor was only seven years old when he knocked out the competition of 500 youngsters to star in the first film and he went on to appear in the following two sequels.

-Proud mum Jill, who was deliberately silent about his health concerns when he landed his break from the big screen, said: “I didn’t want people to feel sorry for him or think he didn’t. only got a role because of what he’s been through.
-Ben’s success is all down… to his own hard work and abilities. “
+Proud mum Jill, who purposely kept his health issues quiet when he landed his big-screen hiatus, said: “I didn’t want people to feel sorry for him or think he didn’t have a role only because of what he’s been through.
+Ben’s success is entirely due to his hard work and his abilities.

 Ben has become a patron of two charities: Clowns in the Sky, for children with brain tumors, and Stroke Information.